Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 Once per turn, without spending an action, you may spend 1 essence to cast a charge into your weapon.

-You learn 4 charges at level 1, and learn an additional charge at level 4, 8, 12, 16 and 19.
-Select these from the charges section at the end of this class description.

-You may spend 1 essence to use **Cast** minor action.
+In addition, you may spend 1 essence to use **Charge** minor action.
 When you do, choose whether to cast the charge into your weapon or directly at a target of your choice within range.

+You learn 4 charges at level 1 selected from the [Conduit Charges](../powers/conduit-charges.md) section of the book.
+You learn an additional charge at level 4, 8, 12, 16 and 19.

 ## Mastery: Weaponry